TheYsconator/HebbianJS/README.md

 ### Teaching the Neural Network

 The .learn() method requires a boolean.
-'True' for everything is okay, 'false' for 'I don't want this'.
+'True' for 'everything is okay', 'false' for 'I don't want this'.
 Call this method each time you call the .predict() method, just after calling that method.

 ```javascript
 robot.neuralNetwork.learn(!bTOUCHING_ANY);